QED1224/Toontown-Resources/README.md

 ## How does the C.F.O. choose which toon to attack? <a name="cfo-2"></a>

 At the start of the Crane Round, a list named `toonsToAttack` is created which contained the ID of every toon in the C.F.O. battle sorted randomly.
 Toons are then attacked according to this order: the toon at position 0 is attacked first and then its ID is appended to the end of the list.
 This cycle repeats for the duration of the battle.
 As the battle progesses, the C.F.O. will take less time to cycle thru `toonsToAttack`, eventually taking 7.84 seconds between each attack cycle.
-The attack cycle timer restarts at the beginning of each directed attack, when the C.F.O. begins turning towards the next targeted toon
+The attack cycle timer restarts at the beginning of each directed attack, when the C.F.O. begins turning towards the next targeted toon.

 # C.J. <a name="cj"></a>
 [[back to top](#contents)]